lannonbr/Portfolio/README.md

 ## Other Tidbits

 The site is deployed on Netlify.
-Either any time a commit is pushed to the `master` branch or at 12am every day, the site will be rebuilt and redeployed.
+Any time a commit is pushed to the `master` branch, the site will be rebuilt and redeployed.